Present at WM2019

-The Waste Management Symposia is the largest conference in the world focusing on nuclear waste management policies and practices, as such, you will be able to tell your story to a target attendance comprised of key DOE officials, corporate managers and technical staff involved in the nuclear field.
+The Waste Management Symposium is the largest conference in the world focusing on nuclear waste management policies and practices, as such, you will be able to tell your story to a target attendance comprised of key DOE officials, corporate managers and technical staff involved in the nuclear field.
 Nowhere else can you obtain such visibility when presenting your work.
 Once your presentation is accepted, your work will be listed in our on-line program and in our final printed program.
 After presenting at the conference, your paper will be available in our on-line proceedings and accessible to those interested in your topic.
 In addition to visibility amongst your peers, the conference offers many networking opportunities where you can discuss your ideas personally with the DOE staff or with the many contractors who are in attendance.

 Types of Presentations